Rupert Sheldrake: Public reception

 Sheldrake's ideas have been discussed in academic journals and books.
-His work has also received popular coverage through newspapers, radio, television and speaking engagements.
-The attention he receives has raised concerns that it adversely affects the public understanding of science.
+His work has also received popular coverage through newspapers, radio, television, and speaking engagements.
+The attention he receives has raised concern that it adversely affects the public understanding of science.
 Some have accused Sheldrake of self-promotion, with Steven Rose commenting, "for the inventors of such hypotheses the rewards include a degree of instant fame which is harder to achieve by the humdrum pursuit of more conventional science."

 Academic debate

 A variety of responses to Sheldrake's ideas have appeared in prominent scientific publications.

-Sheldrake and theoretical physicist David Bohm published a dialogue in 1982 in which they compared Sheldrake's ideas to Bohm's implicate order.
+In 1982, Sheldrake and theoretical physicist David Bohm published a dialogue in which they compared Sheldrake's ideas to Bohm's implicate order.
 In 1997, physicist Hans-Peter Dürr speculated about Sheldrake's work in relation to modern physics.

-Following the publication of A New Science of Life, New Scientist sponsored a competition to devise empirical tests for morphic resonance.
+After the publication of A New Science of Life, New Scientist sponsored a competition to devise empirical tests for morphic resonance.
 The winning idea involved learning Turkish nursery rhymes, with psychologist and broadcaster Sue Blackmore's entry involving babies' behaviour coming second.
 Blackmore found the results did not support morphic resonance.

 In 2005, the Journal of Consciousness Studies devoted a special issue to Sheldrake's work on the sense of being stared at.
-For this issue, the editor could not follow the journal's standard peer-review process because "making successful blind peer review a condition of publication would in this case have killed the project at the outset."
+In the issue, the editor could not follow the journal's standard peer-review process because "making successful blind peer review a condition of publication would in this case have killed the project at the outset".
 The issue thus featured several articles by Sheldrake, followed by the open peer review, to which Sheldrake then responded.
-Writing in Scientific American, Michael Shermer rated the peer commentaries, and noted that the more supportive reviews came from those who had affiliations with less mainstream institutions.
+Michael Shermer rated the peer commentaries in Scientific American and said the more supportive reviews came from those who had affiliations with less mainstream institutions.

 Sheldrake denies that DNA contains a recipe for morphological development.
 He and developmental biologist Lewis Wolpert have made a scientific wager about the importance of DNA in the developing organism.
 Wolpert bet Sheldrake "a case of fine port" that "By 1 May 2029, given the genome of a fertilised egg of an animal or plant, we will be able to predict in at least one case all the details of the organism that develops from it, including any abnormalities."
 The Royal Society will be asked to determine the winner if the result is not obvious.